Barnegat Bay: History

 The area surrounding Barnegat Bay and Barnegat Inlet was described by Henry Hudson, in 1609, as "... a great lake of water, as we could judge it to be ...
 The mouth of the lake hath many shoals, and the sea breaketh on them as it is cast out of the mouth of it."
 The bay was originally named in 1614 "Barendegat," or "Inlet of the Breakers," by Dutch explorers of the coastline, referring to the waterway's turbulent channel.
 During the American Revolutionary War, the bay was used as refuge by American privateers.

 The bay has been a longtime center for commercial fishing.
 The village of Toms River was a significant whaling port in the 19th century.
 While still popular for fishing, Barnegat Bay has also become a popular destination for recreational boating.
 The water quality of the bay has been degraded by pollution in the rivers and creeks that feed it.
 The preservation of the bay's water quality has been an ongoing effort of several public and private organizations.

 The bay was immortalized by the famous writer E. B. White, who used it as a setting for his short story "The Family That Dwelt Apart", published in 1937 as the third story in his long running Preposterous Parables series in The New Yorker.
 It was adapted into the animated short The Family That Dwelt Apart, narrated by White, by the National Film Board of Canada.

 The song "My Eyes Adored You", by New Jersey native Frankie Valli, contains a reference to "walking home every day over Barnegat Bridge and Bay".
 On March 22, 1975, the song became a Billboard No. 1 hit.

 The Trust for Public Land, a national land conservation group, has done extensive work in the Barnegat Bay area for over two decades, protecting over 1100 acre of land.
 The Trust recently began the new River to Bay Greenway, the primary goal of which is to create a 70 mi multi-use recreational route across southern New Jersey from the Delaware River to Barnegat Bay.

-Issues
+Environmental problems

 In the 2000s and 2010s, scientists and residents have drawn attention to fish kills, algal blooms, low dissolved oxygen levels, loss of habitat, diminishing clam populations, and the rise in stinging Chrysaora quinquecirrha (sea nettle jellyfish) populations in the bay, mainly due to high levels of nitrogen from fertilizer runoff.
 The U.S. Environmental Protection Agency monitors the health of the bay by testing at four locations as frequently as once a week in the summer months, when surface water can reach 82 F.

 Community members have also expressed concern over the impact of stored radioactive material and thermal pollution at the Oyster Creek Nuclear Generating Station in Lacey Township.
 The plant which was built in 1969 was formerly the oldest operating nuclear power plant in the United States.
 The plant was decommissioned on September 25, 2018.